ChilliCream/greendonut-docs/docs/usage.md

 **Note**

-> - Be careful when and how reusing `DataLoader` instances, becuase sometimes
+> - Be careful when and how reusing `DataLoader` instances, because sometimes
 >   users have different privileges.
 That implies perhaps a `DataLoader` on a
 >   per request base.
 However, it really depends on your application logic and
 >   the specific case you try to find a perfect solution for.